xolox/python-coloredlogs/README.rst

 inherits from `logging.StreamHandler`_ and uses `ANSI escape sequences`_ to render your logging messages in color.
 It uses only standard colors so it should work on any UNIX terminal.
 Currently this module does not support non-UNIX terminals (e.g. the Windows console).
-Here is a screenshot of the demo that is printed when ``coloredlogs.py`` is executed directly:
+Here is a screen shot of the demo that is printed when the command ``python -m coloredlogs.demo`` is
+executed:

 .. image:: https://peterodding.com/code/python/coloredlogs/screenshots/terminal.png